dd32/td-gh-ex/readme.txt

 See headers of files for further details.

 # Changelog
+= 3.3.10 April 28th 2017 =
+* fixed : blog description rendering and blogdescription partial refresh fixes #450
+* fixed : hu_get_search_title printing icons fixes #456
+* fixed : fix IE11 js compatibility fixes #435
+* fixed : Sticky sidebar, disabling on mobile should be consistent with wp_is_mobile()
+* fixed : header title or logo is not anymore wrapped in a h1 tag
+* added : desktop menus search field options.
+Users can now add the search field in top menu or in the header menu.
+Implemented for desktop and mobile devices.
+* added : hu_get_id() utility
+* added : HU_IS_PRO_ADDONS constant
+* added : implemented pro link
+* added : implemented a better sticky menu options.
+Users can now choose between : don't show on scroll, always visible, reveal on scroll up.
+Implemented for desktop and mobile devices.
+* improved : front end javascript framework performances
+* improved : sidebars are not sticky by default
+* improved : style.css comments
+* improved : WooCommerce compatibility

+= 3.3.9 April 6th 2017 =
+* fixed : update flexslider to the latest version #427
+* fixed : topbar width when global layout is boxed
+* fixed : the topbar menu should be the page menu if not set in preview demo mode
+* added : a new section header menus in the customizer
+* added : 2 new options to enable sticky menu on desktop and on mobile
+* added : 2 utility boolean functions hu_is_topbar_displayed() and hu_is_header_nav_displayed()
+* added : 2 new options to control the visibility of the header widget zone
+* added : a search bar in the mobile menu
+* Imp: avoid woocommerce3.0 warnings on use of deprecated functions

+= 3.3.8 April 5th 2017 =
+* fixed : home layout not applied if static home page choosen
+* fixed : prevdem mode should be turned off when user starts customizing
+* fixed : user defined WP core settings like show_on_front should be preserved if customizing in prevdem mode
+* fixed : don't wrap logo in h1 tag
+* added match Media polyfill
+* updated the parallax jquery plugin => added a matchMedia option set to 'only screen and (max-width: 768px)' by default
+* added tmpl parts/header-nav-main.php
+* added new hamburger menu markup, css + js
+* improved : mobile menu slide up down using jQuery built-in methods
+* improved : display a default page menu for topbar in prevdem mode
+* improved : use the real template path in function hu_get_content()
+* improved : only dispay the social link notice if user is_super_admin()
+* added : utility hu_print_mobile_btn() used to render the mobile buttons in the header
+* added : animated mobile menu button
+* added : mobile menu style customizer option
+* removed : dynamic style option.
+Dynamic style is now applied for each option as soon as the user change the option to a value different than default.

+= 3.3.7 March 8th 2017 =
+* fixed : drag resize image inserted into visual editor #415

+= 3.3.6 March 1st 2017 =
+* fixed : bug on threaded comments font-size getting too small since latest update

+= 3.3.5 February 25th 2017 =
+* Fixed : array to string error with hu_is_checked()
+* Fixed : selective refresh disabled when link widget enabled. cf WP core ticket #39451
+* Fixed : correctly handle sizes attribute when smartloading resp imgs ( fixes #316 )
+* Improved : img to smartload must have an src which matches an allowed ext.
+Fixes issues with Ultimate Membership Pro
+* Improved : add hueman specific widgets panel icon as inline customizer js
+* Improved : front end jQuery plugins, rightly handle sizes/data-sizes attribute replacement in php
+* Improved: customizer social links module user interface
+* Improved : introduced hu_get_content( $tmpl ) which takes care of all content rendering inside section > .pad accross the theme
+* Improved : post messaging for the social links customization
+* Improved : customizer font option set to postMessage
+* Improved : body font size set to 1rem == 16px in all browsers
+* Improved : font sizes set in relative em instead of px unit
+* Improved : the font list is now defined in one place in init-core.php
+* Added : utility hu_is_real_home() => handles the case when the user want to display a page on home but did not pick a page yet
+* Added : Gitlab icon to social links
+* Added : wp_add_inline_style() on front allowing to add user option based css
+* Added : a new template for the WordPress loop named post-list-articles.php for index.php, search.php and archive.php
+* Added : 6 content templates in tmpl/ use to render the various contextual content : single, page, archive, search, 404, index
+* Added : website font-size option in the customizer
+* Added : icon size option for the social links
+* Added : better support for WooCommerce
+* Added : user font family to the wordpress editor
+* Removed ru_RU translation files because it is not completed online

+= 3.3.4 January 4th 2017 =
+* fixed : customizer not loading when deprecated link widget is enabled

+= 3.3.3 December 28th 2016 =
+* fixed : customizer freezing on Safari 10.0.2, when Hueman Addons enabled with WP 4.7+ (#375)
+* fixed : some widget area could not be controllable for specific pages (#374)
+* improved : code : better syntax for boolean utility hu_is_customizing()

+= 3.3.2 December 21st 2016 =
+* fixed : quotes not being properly escaped in the customizer, leading to issues with some languages

 = 3.3.1 December 19th 2016 =
 * fixed : customizer frozen in an infinite load in some specific cases
 * improved : featured-posts-include is displayed in the customizer only when is_home() context